 Comfortable, fast and very good to drive, but the quality and dealer support are an utter joke.

 Would you buy another car from this manufacturer?
-Don't Know
+No

-Review Date: 11th June, 2018
+Review Date: 15th September, 2018